hchickey/HCHICKEY/README.md

 - • 👋 Howdy, I'm @hchickey
 - • I'm interested in travel, videography, hiking and kayaking. 🎥
-- • I'm currently learning C# while attending Nashville Software School for Full Stack Web Developer
+- • I'm currently developing projects for TN Baptist Mission Board
-- • Ask me about my capstone project! 🍧
 - • 📫 How to reach me .. https://www.linkedin.com/in/hchickey96/